 What do you think of when you first hear the country’s name, Cuba?
 Beaches, resorts, vacation, relaxing… I had the opportunity to visit this incredible country and enrich my mind with knowledge and gain invaluable experience not only about permaculture, but also about Cuban history, student education, and all its beautiful architecture.

-( The first picture was taken after leaving Toronto, and the second picture was taken after arriving to Cuba ! )
+( The first picture was taken after leaving Toronto, and the second picture was taken after arriving in Cuba ! )

 Can I say I’ve never seen so much love and care people in Cuba put into their farms?!

 Familia… one word that I can leave Cuba saying often.
-This is a picture of our last day on Roberto and Cusas farm.
-I PRAY that some day I will have the chance to revisit Cuba and by that time know Spanish in order to make meaningful connections and conversations with the wonderful individuals that live there!
+This is a picture of our last day on Roberto and Casas farm.
+I PRAY that someday I will have the chance to revisit Cuba and by that time know Spanish to make meaningful connections and conversations with the wonderful individuals that live there!

 Thank you Centennial College and adiós por ahora Cuba!